MILF: In popular culture

 In 2002, a resident of the U.S. state of Washington applied for a vanity license plate reading "GOTMILF", a parody of the "Got Milk?" advertising slogan.
-This plate was approved (the applicant wrote a different meaning for "MILF" than what he intended), but it was later cancelled after complaints were filed against it.
+This plate was approved (the applicant claimed MILF meant "manual inline lift fluctuator"), but it was later cancelled after complaints were filed against it.

-In December 2007, low-cost carrier Spirit Airlines ran a controversial advertising campaign, using MILF(s) to promote their tropical destinations, based on a different acronym: "Many Islands, Low Fares".
+In December 2007, low-cost carrier Spirit Airlines ran a controversial advertising campaign, using MILFs to promote their tropical destinations, based on a different acronym: "Many Islands, Low Fares".
 In January 2009, Spirit ran the campaign again.

 In 2013, an apparel company, True & Co., parodied the phrase in advertising for its line of brassieres, converting it to "Mom I'd Like to Fit".
-The campaign garnered negative attention for the San Francisco, California, U.S.-based company.
+The campaign garnered negative attention.

-A 2014 article in Playboy magazine by Purdue University, sex educator and researcher Justin Lehmiller referenced the work of Sigmund Freud and Alfred Kinsey to explain the fascination with the MILF phenomenon.

 SMILF is an American comedy television series starring, created, written and directed by Frankie Shaw on Showtime.
 It is based on Shaw's short film of the same title.
 The series' name, SMILF, is a play on the term "MILF", with the "S" standing for "single" or "Southie" (a nickname for South Boston, Massachusetts), or both.
-The series was cancelled on March 8, 2019, after two seasons.

 In 2016, Fergie released the song "M.I.L.F. $" as well as an accompanying video featuring numerous famous mothers.

 The 2018 French comedy film MILF is about three childhood friends who become MILFs, seducing three young men.

-In the video game Friday Night Funkin', a song called "M.I.L.F." is named after the same phrase.